Nidra (2012 film): Filming

 The film was jointly produced by Sadanandan Rangorath and Debobrath Mondal under the banner of Lucsam Creations, a company that ventured into film production with Salt N' Pepper in 2011.
 Principal photography started in December 2011 in Chalakudy, Kerala.
 Aranumula was initially selected as the major locale but was later changed.
 Besides Chalakudy where the film is mainly set, it was shot from different parts of Kerala.
 The climax scene of the film was shot from a pond in Chalakudy, which housed crocodiles.
 Siddharth and Rima Kallingal performed a swimming stunt in the pond, with the latter not even knowing how to swim.
 Rima was told about this scene a year before the shoot by Siddharth.
 "I didn't learn swimming, but I was mentally preparing myself to jump into the river," says Rima.
 Sameer Thahir wielded camera for the film.

 About the cinematography, Siddharth says, "The cameraman is the director's eye and Sameer and I tried to capture interesting frames out of the sheer love for cinema.
 There was no ulterior motive of receiving accolades or anything; it all just fell into place."
 Nidra completed its production in January 2012, at a budget about 20 per cent less than the initially fixed amount.
-The film's producer Sadanandan says, "I have come across budget overshoots but have decided that if am not satisfied with a particular person, I won’t do another project with that person.
+The film's producer Sadanandan says, "I have come across budget overshoots but have decided that if am not satisfied with a particular person, I won't do another project with that person.
 As producers, that is our right, as it is our blood and toil that go into making a movie!
 Nidra is a case in point, where careful and astute budgeting has reduced the costs because of control from our production team.
 If a producer remains vigilant and reaps profits that can mean more movies in the market and no producer is here to do only one film."

 Music

-The background score was composed by Prashant Pillai, a former associate of A. R. Rahman who has carved a niche for himself by scoring critically acclaimed soundtracks for all of Lijo Jose Pellissery's films.
-The songs are composed by Jassie Gift who has included slow-paced and melodious compositions.
+The background score was composed by Prashant Pillai.
+The songs were composed by Jassie Gift who has included slow-paced and melodious compositions.
 Poet and lyricist Rafeeq Ahamed penned the lyrics for the songs.